Last Updated on 22nd November 2022

 If you’re buying a new car, or even most used cars, then you’re not likely to pay the entire asking price for it outright.
 Rather, you’re more likely to be taking out a loan, but you should be mindful of who you get that loan from.

-Many dealerships will offer financing options there and then, but you should instead look at your options with other lenders.
+Many dealerships will offer financing options there and then, but you should instead look at your options with other lenders and read more about the best deals available to you.

 Providing you have a decent credit score (you should probably work on it if you don’t) and you don’t have any other major outstanding loans besides things like a mortgage, then you are likely going to get a better deal if you simply shop around a little.